BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_2_Knowing_Your_Bitcoin_Setup.md

 $ bitcoin-cli getnettotals
 $ bitcoin-cli getwalletinfo
 ```
-For example `bitcoin-cli getnetworkinfo` gives you a bariety of information on your setup and its access to various networks:
+For example `bitcoin-cli getnetworkinfo` gives you a variety of information on your setup and its access to various networks:
 ```
 $ bitcoin-cli getnetworkinfo
 {